awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-iam.md

 The AWS account password policy was weakened on the listed account within your AWS environment\.
 For example, it was deleted or updated to require fewer characters, not require symbols and numbers, or required to extend the password expiration period\.
 This finding can also be triggered by an attempt to update or delete your AWS account password policy\.
 The AWS account password policy defines the rules that govern what kinds of passwords can be set for your IAM users\.
 A weaker password policy permits the creation of passwords that are easy to remember and potentially easier to guess, thereby creating a security risk\.

 #### <a name="stealth-iam-passwordpolicychange_remediation"></a>

 **Remediation recommendations:**

-If this activity is unexpected your credentials may be compromised, see [Remediating compromised AWS credentials](guardduty_remediate.md#compromised-creds)\.

-## UnauthorizedAccess:IAMUser/ConsoleLogin<a name="unauthorizedaccess-iam-consolelogin"></a>

-### An unusual console login by a principal in your AWS account was observed\.<a name="unauthorizedaccess-iam-consolelogin_description"></a>

-#### <a name="unauthorizedaccess-iam-consolelogin_severity"></a>

-**Default severity: Medium\***

-**Note**
-This finding's default severity is Medium\.
-However, if the API is invoked using temporary AWS credentials that are created on an instance, the finding's severity is High\.

-#### <a name="unauthorizedaccess-iam-consolelogin_full"></a>

-This finding is triggered when a console login is detected under suspicious circumstances\.
-For example, if a principal with no prior history of doing so, invoked the ConsoleLogin API from a never\-before\-used client or an unusual location\.
-This could be an indication of stolen credentials being used to gain access to your AWS account, or a valid user accessing the account in an invalid or less secure manner \(for example, not over an approved VPN\)\.

-This finding informs you that a specific principal in your AWS environment is exhibiting behavior that is different from the established baseline\.
-This principal has no prior history of login activity using this client application from this specific location\.

-#### <a name="unauthorizedaccess-iam-consolelogin_remediation"></a>

-**Remediation recommendations:**